-Sonata 1 in D major, opens with a Larghetto full of the rhetorical kind of expression one associates with Handel.
-It is followed by a busy Allegro and a concise Tempo di Minuetto movement that celebrates the extreme popularity of this dance, which, in contrast to its role in the Classical symphony, most often serves as a finale in works written around the middle of the century.
+Sonata 1 in D major opens with a Larghetto full of the kind of rhetorical expression one associates with Handel.
+It is followed by a busy Allegro and a concise Tempo di Minuetto movement that celebrates the extreme popularity of this dance, which, in contrast to its role in the Classical symphony, most often serves as a finale in works written around the middle of the eighteenth century.

-Sonata 2 in G major, a traditional pastoral key.
-This association is confirmed immediately in a charming siciliana marked Andante.
-The Allegro assai that follows is dominated by its three-hammer-blow opening motive, which Balicourt treats with great insistence and some ingenuity.
-The concluding pair of movements illustrates Balicourtís Janus-like cultivation of both galant and baroque musical languages.
-The Andante in E minor takes us into the world of a slow movement in a mid-eighteenth-century operatic sinfonia, while the Allegro has all the characteristics of a Corellian giga written fifty years earlier.
+Sonata 2 in G major is in a traditional pastoral key, an association confirmed immediately in a charming siciliana marked Andante.
+The following Allegro assai is dominated by a three-hammer-blow opening motive, which the composer treats with great insistence and some ingenuity.
+The concluding pair of movements illustrates Balicourtís Janus-like cultivation of both galant and baroque musical languages: the Andante in E minor takes us into the world of a slow movement in a mid-eighteenth-century operatic sinfonia, while the Allegro has all the characteristics of a Corellian giga written fifty years earlier.